 Visiting Scholar in the Department of Archaeology (University of Cambridge, 1990-91).

 Oystein LaBianca joined the faculty of the Department of Behavioral Sciences in the fall 1980 and was chair of the department from 1982 until 1990 when he resigned as chair in order to spearhead development of the department's graduate programs in community and international development.
 Presently he is Professor of Anthropology and Graduate Programs Coordinator for the department.
 His areas of research and teaching include cultural anthropology, anthropological archaeology; development anthropology and research methods.

-Born in Kristiansand, Norway, LaBianca completed his undergraduate studies in behavioral sciences and religion at Andrews University in 1971, including a year-abroad at Middle East College in Beirut, Lebanon and a summer semester learning French at Seminare Adventiste du Saleve, France.
+Born in Kristiansand, Norway, Dr. LaBianca completed his undergraduate studies in Behavioral Sciences and Religion at Andrews University in 1971, including a year-abroad at Middle East College in Beirut, Lebanon and a summer semester learning French at Campus Adventiste du Salève, Collonges-sous-Salève, France.
 In 1971 he began graduate studies in anthropology at Loma Linda University from which he eventually earned a master's degree in 1976.
 From 1972 to 1973, he was a special student in the Department of Anthropology at Harvard University studying zooarchaeology.
-In 1987, he earned the Ph.D. in anthropology from Brandeis University in Waltham, Mass.
+In 1987, he earned a Ph.D. in anthropology from Brandeis University in Waltham, Mass.